+A catastrophic injury of any kind is likely to lead to an arduous and time-consuming medical treatment process.
 First, there is the medical emergency at the time of the accident.
 Timely, high-quality medical care in the critical early hours and days after an accidental injury can make a great difference in the injured person’s recovery overall.
 Stopping the loss of blood, preventing stress to nerves, and preventing infection are often critical pieces of the initial medical treatment needed after a serious injury.

 After the initial trauma is past, an injured person will likely need a long period of rest and recuperation to encourage healing.
 Physical therapy, occupational therapy, and any other recommended types of therapy and rehabilitation all require time, effort, and commitment.
 Ultimately, many people with serious injuries do recover well, but the road to recovery is full of challenges and special needs.

+Extensive and complex medical treatment is just one of the problems most catastrophic injury victims face.
 In addition, there is nearly always a great deal of financial stress accompanying a serious injury.
 Experts have found that personal injury lawyers also help injured people recover higher settlements, more quickly.
 Furthermore, a personal injury attorney has experience proving negligence and recovering compensation from negligent parties such as property owners, manufacturers, service providers, and motorists.
 If necessary, a skilled attorney can take a case to trial.

+Typical personal injuries can cause weeks or months of suffering, expensive medical bills, and other economic losses.
+However, most common personal injuries will recover completely with time and appropriate treatment.
 Catastrophic injuries, on the other hand, typically leave a person with significant disabilities or permanent injuries to cope with long term.
 Catastrophic injuries include:

 If you are now paralyzed or incapacitated due to a catastrophic injury, you need aggressive advocacy.
 You may require the assistance of social workers and medical specialists.
-You should seek out a skilled and attentive personal injury lawyer to fight for the help you need, perhaps including durable medical equipment, personal care, ongoing top-notch therapy and vocational rehabilitation and/or replacement of lost wages.
+You should seek out a skilled and attentive personal injury lawyer to fight for the help you need, perhaps including durable medical equipment, personal care, ongoing top-notch therapy, and vocational rehabilitation and/or replacement of lost wages.

 Our personal injury law firm is a valuable resource for North Carolina residents dealing with paralysis, loss of limbs or other challenging outcomes of serious accidents.
 Our law offices are located in Wilmington.
 Serious injuries?
 Lawyers at Christina Rivenbark & Associates offer free initial consultations.
 If we represent you, you will not owe attorneys’ fees until and unless we recover compensation for you.

 Whether your injury was the result of a car accident, a slip-and-fall accident, a recreation accident, or a dog bite, we are prepared to give your case priority.
-Take the first step by emailing us online or calling us at 910-338-9813 to request a free consultation.
+Take the first step by emailing us online or calling us at 910-251-8080 to request a free consultation.